gitsgulabjamun/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

 # Quick Start Guide

-Get ready to get Strapi up and running in **less than 5 minutes** 🚀.
+Get Strapi up and running in **less than 5 minutes** 🚀.

+(Before you start, check that [Node.js and npm are properly installed](install-requirements.md) on your machine.
+You can install the [Yarn v1.2.0 and above package here](https://yarnpkg.com/en/).)

 <div class="video-container">
 <iframe width="853" height="480" src="https://www.youtube.com/embed/4m1wKzzfs-M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-_For a step-by-step guide, please take a look at the [detailed tutorial](quick-start-tutorial.md)._
+_For a step-by-step guide, see the [detailed tutorial](quick-start-tutorial.md)._

-(Before continuing, please make sure [Node.js and npm are properly installed](install-requirements.md) on your machine.
-You can [install the Yarn v1.2.0+ package here](https://yarnpkg.com/en/).)

-## 1. Install Strapi and Create a new project
+## 1. Install Strapi and Create a New Project

 :::: tabs